-On the Classification Learner tab, in the Models section, click the arrow to open the gallery.
+On the Learn tab, in the Models section, click the arrow to open the gallery.
 In the Decision Trees group, click All Tree.
 In the Train section, click Train All and select Train All or Train Selected.

 The models trained using only 3 of 4 predictors do not perform as well as the other trained models.

 Choose a best model among those of similar accuracy by examining the performance in each class.
 For example, select the coarse tree that includes 2 of 4 predictors.
 Inspect the accuracy of the predictions in each class.
 On the Learn tab, in the Plots and Results section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 Use this plot to understand how the currently selected classifier performed in each class.
 View the matrix of true class and predicted class results.

 Look for areas where the classifier performed poorly by examining cells off the diagonal that display high numbers and are red.
 In these red cells, the true class and the predicted class do not match.
 The data points are misclassified.

 In this figure, examine the third cell in the middle row.
 In this cell, true class is